Harnessing Floquet dynamics for selective metrology in few-qubit systems: QFI curvature for the estimation of and in larger spin systems

 where $J$ is the nearest-neighbor interaction strength and $h_x$ is the transverse magnetic field.
 We first map out the parameter regions where these PD regimes occur for larger system sizes.
 To this end, we compute the relative subharmonic spectral weight for different system sizes $N$ in Fig~\ref{fig:Phases}, and identify the regions of robust PD in parameter space ($h_xT$, $JT$).
 The resulting phase diagrams for $N=4,5,6,7$ qubits are shown in Fig.~\ref{fig:Phases}.

 For completeness, in Fig.~\ref{fig:CurvN4} we extend the QFI curvature analysis [cf.~Eq.~\eqref{QFI_curve}] to larger system sizes $N=4,5,6,7$.
 The top panels show the curvature of QFI for estimation of $h_x$, while the bottom panels correspond to estimation of $J$.
 These results demonstrate that the trends observed for $N=3$ persist in larger systems.
 In particular, the estimation of $h_x$ is consistently enhanced in the non-PD regime, while the PD regime boosts sensitivity to $J$ in larger system sizes.
 The PD phase is relatively robust with respect to system size $N$ in the $h_xT-JT$ diagram.
 However, it performs poorly for estimating $h_x$, while offering moderate performance for the estimation of $J$.
 By contrast, the non-PD phase can reach much higher precision for sensing, though its performance is less predictable: it can yield either very good or very poor estimates depending on the parameter selection regime.
+We note that the phase diagrams in Fig.~\ref{fig:Phases} exhibit qualitative differences between odd and even system sizes.
+This even-odd effect is a genuine finite-size phenomenon and persists irrespective of whether Kac scaling is employed, as discussed in Ref.~\cite{Ullah_2026}.
+For finite $N$, the parity of the system leads to distinct interference patterns in the Floquet dynamics, which manifest as qualitatively different phase diagrams and curvatures of the QFI, as further illustrated in Fig.~\ref{fig:CurvN4}.
+Physically, these even-odd differences originate from quantum interference~\cite{Schleich1987,PhysRevA.38.1177,PhysRevA.48.1854} and are a well-known feature of finite quantum many-body systems.
+Similar results have been reported previously in the contexts of quantum metrology~\cite{Alushi2025,Ullah_2026} and quantum heat engines~\cite{PhysRevE.97.042127}.

 A notable advantage of the PD phase is that it remains consistently in a high-precision regime, and it never collapses to very low performance.
 This reliability contrasts with the non-PD phase, whose performance fluctuates.
 For $h_x$ estimation in particular, the PD phase is consistently unfavorable and thus should be avoided when selecting the operating parameter ($J$) of a magnetometer, especially for sensing magnetic fields over a broad range.
 Similarly, for the estimation of interaction strength $J$, the magnetic field should be chosen where the PD points are located, such as $h_xT\ge2$ to get high precision.
 In summary, understanding the characteristics of the PD phase enables more informed choices of sensor operating parameters.